axnyang/CS401/README.md

 # Dataset
-We have collected the list of all artists Id ( https://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/unique_tracks.txt ) which we merged with the genre dataset (msd_tagtraum_cd2c.cls file in http://www.tagtraum.com/msd_genre_datasets.html ).
+We have collected 515.576 tracks for which we have the year information ( http://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/tracks_per_year.txt ) which we merged with the genre dataset (msd_tagtraum_cd2c.cls file in http://www.tagtraum.com/msd_genre_datasets.html ).
 Therefore, the final dataset is the intersection of these two files.
 Additionnally, we have manually selected and labelled new songs in order to construct a train set for our model.
 Finally, we have scraped the lyrics of all the english tracks through several web scraping APIs.

 # Notebooks